-Factors to Consider While Choosing a Fertilizer for Crepe Myrtles
+Factors Need to Consider While Choosing the Best Fertilizer for Crepe Myrtles:

 Crepe Myrtles need adequate sunlight, PH in the soil, and large amounts of nitrogen and adequate fertilization, among other things, for fostering perfect growth.
 Let us now look at some of the major considerations to make before buying crape myrtle fertilizer.

 Although Crape Myrtle requires very low maintenance, what they can’t do without is nitrogen.
 They need a large quality of nitrogen to produce the greatest number of flowers.
 So, we suggest that you choose an all-purpose garden fertilizer with 8-8-8 or 10-10-10 formulation.